gromacs/gromacs/docs/install-guide/index.rst

 Please note that rocFFT is not officially supported and tends not to work on most consumer GPUs.

+With AdaptiveCpp 23.10 or newer, the performance can be improved by passing ``-DSYCL_CXX_FLAGS_EXTRA=-DHIPSYCL_ALLOW_INSTANT_SUBMISSION=1`` CMake flag when building |Gromacs|, especially for small systems (under 20k atoms), for runs with CPU tasks, or when running on multiple GPUs.
+There are no known downsides to using this flag.

 AMD GPUs can also be targeted via `Intel oneAPI DPC++`_; please refer to :ref:`a separate section <install guide exotic sycl>` for the build instructions.